Hbire21/Website-Analyzer/README.md

 Scenario - If W has protection against clickjacking it could be either frame buster or X-frame Options, “as frame busters are hacks.
-Nasty messy hacks of limited efficiency. what we really need is a simpler, more semantic means of specifying how and where a page may be used when it comes to being embedded in a frame and that's what we have in the X-Frame-Options (XFO) header.” source Troy Hunt.
-Based on this state
+Nasty messy hacks of limited efficiency. what we really need is a simpler, more semantic means of specifying how and where a page may be used when it comes to being embedded in a frame and that's whatwe have in the X-Frame-Options (XFO) header.” source Troy Hunt.

 ### Declaration